 Yeah, but they already did the “it’s not easy to be a black woman time traveler because, y’know, racism” with Freema Agyeman.

 True, but ask Adam Jones or American University students if it feels like old hat in 2017 for a sci-fi show to use its platform to comment on xenophobia and racism.
 With the world being as scary and small-minded as ever, we still have need of Doctor Who to optimistically search for good in the universe, to look at the seemingly ugly (such as the prehistoric creature under the Thames in “Thin Ice”) and find beauty even if the story is framed in familiar big-guy-exploiting-the-little-guy terms.
 Or to give us yet another misunderstood villain (as in the season premiere “The Pilot”) but with a fresh twist whereby her motivation revolves around the emotional connection and budding relationship between two lesbians.
-Or to go all Black Mirror and imagine a “the robots have turned on us” future where the robots only and sometimes comically communicate through emoji (as in “Smile”).
+Or to go all Black Mirror and imagine a “the robots have turned on us” future where the robots only communicate through emoji (as in “Smile”).

 In truth, I’m not so much making these points to you, the reader, as I am talking to myself.
 I have been somewhat passively engaged with season 10 to this point, falling too easily into the “been there, done that” trap of feeling like Doctor Who has nothing new to offer me right now.
 However, part of the long-lasting appeal of Doctor Who, beyond the pure fantasy of a 2,000-year-old alien coming along to take you away from the doldrums of everyday life, is its inherent goodness.
-It is a series about a wanderlust-stricken hobo flying around on a magic carpet and encountering all of those same Star Trek-esque sci-fi morality plays but getting by on hits wits and intellect instead of superior technology or military firepower.
+It is a series about a wanderlust-stricken hobo flying around on a magic carpet and encountering all of those same Star Trek-esque sci-fi morality plays but getting by on his wits and intellect instead of superior technology or military firepower.
 I mean, I already knew all of that, but maybe it took Bill’s fresh new eyes and an expertly told story about exploitation (with both the monster and its child victims being exploited by a racist, money-driven white man in “Thin Ice”) to remind me.
 It’s as if I’ve suddenly remembered, “Oh, yeah.
 Doctor Who.
 I love that show.”

-And now I can’t wait to see what’s behind that dang vault, how exactly John Simms’ Master will return and what grand end Moffat has in store not only for Capaldi but for his overall era as showrunner.
+Now I can’t wait to see what’s behind that dang vault, how exactly John Simms’ Master will return and what grand end Moffat has in store not only for Capaldi but for his overall era as showrunner.